numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

   - 3×3 Matrix maps 3D space to 3D space (same dimensional space):
     - When rank = 2, it squishes the full 3D input onto a 2D plane embedded in 3D
     - Output lives in 3D but is constrained to a 2D plane (like a sheet of paper floating in a room)
-    - Analogy: Taking a 3D sculpture and flattening it against a wall in a 3D room.
+    - Analogy: Taking a 3D sculpture and squishing it against a wall in a 3D room.
 The flattened result is still "in the room" (3D), just stuck to a 2D surface
-    - Null space is a line through origin, WITHIN the 3D input/output space and perpendicular to the output plane
+    - Null space is a line through origin, WITHIN the 3D input/output space (shared by both) and perpendicular to the output plane
     - So 3×3 matrix with rank 2:
         - Input: vector [x, y, z] in 3D
-        - Output: vector [x+z, y, 0] in 3D (on the xy-plane within 3D space)
+        - Output: vector [x+z, y, 0] in 3D (on the 2D xy-plane within 3D space)
         - The output has 3 components, third is always 0: [1 0 1] [0 1 0] [0 0 0]

 - 2x3 Matrix with rank 2: